minetest-mods-camp/sandwiches/README.txt

 Ciao!
-This is my first mod, so sorry if there are any errors or english typo.
+This is my first mod, so sorry if there are any errors or english typos.

 This mod adds to your minetest game various type of sandwiches, including vegetarian, nutella and many more.